 1. Demonstrating lawful processing and transparency through privacy notices and a Record of Processing Activity document

-2. When collecting data by consent, SOAS will ensure individuals can make informed and explicit choices about how their data will be used, by providing a selection of opt-in options.
+2. When collecting data by consent, SOAS will ensure individuals can make informed and explicit choices about how their data will be used, by providing a selection of clearly explained opt-in options.

 3. Clearly indicating on forms used in data collection exercises which fields are mandatory, and which are optional.
 Where appropriate we will employ pseudonymisation techniques to separate personal identifiers from other data.